-5. OTHER ASPECTS • Implementation plans and monitoring, evaluation and reporting arrangements The Member States will, where relevant, take the necessary measures to give full effect to the agreement. • Detailed explanation of the specific provisions of the proposal The competition cooperation agreement contains provisions that are also found in other such agreements that the EU has previously concluded.
-It refers to the notification of enforcement activities which significantly affect the important interests of the other party and provide for rules on negative comity.
+5. OTHER ASPECTS

+• Implementation plans and monitoring, evaluation and reporting arrangements

+The Member States will, where relevant, take the necessary measures to give full effect to the agreement.

+• Detailed explanation of the specific provisions of the proposal

+The competition cooperation agreement provides for the notification of enforcement activities which significantly affect the important interests of the other party and for rules on negative comity.
 Furthermore, the competition cooperation agreement contains provisions on practical cooperation between the Commission, the national competition authorities and the UK Competition and Markets Authority.

 The competition cooperation agreement also empowers the Commission and the national competition authorities of the Member States when they apply EU competition law to discuss information with, transmit information to and receive information from the UK Competition and Markets Authority, and to use such information in evidence.
 The agreement allows for exchanges of information between the competition authorities to the extent permitted under the domestic law applicable to them.
-If used in evidence, information exchanged, must only be used in respect of the subject-matter for which it was collected by the transmitting authority.
+If used in evidence, information exchanged must only be used in respect of the subject-matter for which it was collected by the transmitting authority.
 The agreement also provides for rules on the confidentiality of the information shared under its provisions.

-Furthermore, no change to existing domestic law, or any action by a competition authority that is inconsistent with existing domestic law can be required on the basis of the agreement.
+Furthermore, no change to existing domestic law, or any action by a competition authority that is inconsistent with existing domestic law, can be required on the basis of the agreement.

 The competition cooperation agreement also governs how the parties exchange information on technical matters relating to the functioning of the agreement, how they communicate under the agreement and how they handle any accidental use or disclosure of information.

 According to the agreement, at the request of a party, the parties will carry out a joint review of its implementation within two years of its entry into force.

 Finally, the agreement contains rules regarding its approval by the parties, its entry into force and its termination.

+Proposal for a

+COUNCIL DECISION

-2025/0109 (NLE) Proposal for a COUNCIL DECISION on the signing, on behalf of the European Union, of the Agreement between the European Union and the United Kingdom of Great Britain and Northern Ireland regarding cooperation on the application of their competition laws THE COUNCIL OF THE EUROPEAN UNION, Having regard to the Treaty on the Functioning of the European Union, and in particular Articles 103 and 352, in conjunction with Article 218(5) thereof, Having regard to the proposal from the European Commission, Whereas:
+on the conclusion, on behalf of the European Union, of the Agreement between the European Union and the United Kingdom of Great Britain and Northern Ireland regarding cooperation on the application of their competition laws

+THE COUNCIL OF THE EUROPEAN UNION,

+Having regard to the Treaty on the Functioning of the European Union, and in particular Articles 103 and 352, in conjunction with Article 218(6)(a)(v) thereof.

+Having regard to the proposal from the European Commission,

+Having regard to the consent of the European Parliament,

+Whereas: